SOLV-Code/Shiny-Data-Viewer-Template/README.md

 ### Providing Feedback

-You can add suggestions on the (issues  page)[https://github.com/SOLV-Code/Shiny-Data-Viewer-Template/issues].
+You can add suggestions on the [issues  page](https://github.com/SOLV-Code/Shiny-Data-Viewer-Template/issues).

 ### How-To